 - A general shift from project based optimization to retainer deals, as we have also seen in the SEO industry during its maturation over the last 5 years.
 Conversion optimization is an ongoing process, that also requires that the consultancy know their clients website and customers very well, so the ongoing retainer deal is a natural development for the larger conversion rate optimization clients.

-- Most large companies/enterprises will get in-house employees specialized in conversion rate optimization and maybe even entire conversion rate optimization departments.
+- Most large companies/enterprises will get in-house employees specialized in CRO and conversion audits and maybe even entire conversion rate optimization departments.
 Today this is mostly present in the really large ecommerce companies, but with time it will also shift to non-ecommerce as well.

 - A bunch of new conversion rate optimization-specific service providers that offer new and very specific tracking and testing tools/apps for the conversion rate optimizers to use.